25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB_Udemy.md

 ---
 title: MongoDB
 description: MongoDB is a cross-platform document-oriented database program.
-Classified as a NoSQL database program.
+Classified as a NoSQL database program
 ---

 # MongoDB